mansakondo/activemodel-embedding/README.md

 ## Concepts
 ### Document
-A JSON object mapped to a PORO which includes `ActiveModel::Document`.
+A JSON object mapped to a PORO which includes `ActiveModel::Embedding::Document`.
 Usually part of a [collection](#collection).

 ### Collection
-A JSON array mapped to an `ActiveModel::Collection` (or any class that includes `ActiveModel::Collecting`).
+A JSON array mapped to an `ActiveModel::Embedding::Collection` (or any class that includes `ActiveModel::Embedding::Collecting`).
 Stores collections of [documents](#document).

 ### Embedded associations